selinece17/SpringBootTutorial/SpringBoot.md

 git add .
 git commit -m "Initial commit"
 ```

+At this point, I would *HIGHLY* recommend creating a new Github repository
+associated with your personal Github account, and then upload this project
+to github before proceeding.
+Instructions on how to accomplish this are
+not included in this tutorial.

 Throughout this tutorial you will be able to check your progress against the
 official tutorial.
 To do this add the official tutorial as a new git remote